kzr8/moe-junyuanpri/_departments/CCE/Character & Citizenship Education.md

 	*   Field-based learning journeys & cohort learning journeys

 Please click for more information about [Character and Citizenship Education](/files/2021-primary-character-and-citizenship-education.pdf) and [Social Studies](/files/2020-social-studies-primary.pdf).

+### RECOGNITION & REWARDS:

+We strive to affirm and acknowledge the graciousness, kindness and resilience shown by our students and celebrate their goodness·
+*   Caught Doing Right
+*   Class Model Student
+*   MOE Edusave Character Awards (ECHA)
+*   JYPS Character Awards